QCaudron/repeater_roundabout/index.md

 **The Repeater Roundabout will be held during the weekend of November 22nd and 23rd, 2025.
 Watch this space!**

-> This page was last updated on Saturday October 25 at 17:40.
+> This page was last updated on Sunday October 26 at 16:41.

 ---